Torus bifurcation of a dissipative time crystal

 Instability of a periodic solution is deduced if at least one nontrivial $\mu_j$ crosses the unit circle when the multipliers are plotted in a complex plane.
-For example, a period-doubling instability of a LC, as in Ref.~\cite{Liu2024}, occurs when a purely real Floquet multiplier $\mu_j \to -1$ as the parameter for the transition is tuned \cite{Kuznetsov2004,Grziwotz2023}.
-In fact, our simulations for a 1D atom-cavity system \cite{suppmat} predict a period-doubling instability of the LC, which suggests that an appropriate choice of transition frequencies in other setups \cite{Liu2024,Greilich2024} could lead to realisation of other types of bifurcations.
-Here, for transition frequencies consistent with the appropriate excitation frequencies of the full atom-cavity setup, the behaviour of the Floquet multipliers for increasing light-matter coupling strength $\lambda$ is consistent with a Neimark-Sacker or torus bifurcation \cite{Kuznetsov2004,Grziwotz2023}.
+For example, a period-doubling instability of a LC, as in Ref.~\cite{Liu2024}, occurs when a purely real Floquet multiplier $\mu_j \to -1$ as the parameter for the transition is tuned \cite{Kuznetsov2004, Grziwotz2023}.
+In fact, our simulations for a 1D atom-cavity system \cite{suppmat} predict a period-doubling instability of the LC, which suggests that an appropriate choice of transition frequencies in other setups \cite{Liu2024, Greilich2024} could lead to realisation of other types of bifurcations.
+Here, for transition frequencies consistent with the appropriate excitation frequencies of the full atom-cavity setup, the behaviour of the Floquet multipliers for increasing light-matter coupling strength $\lambda$ is consistent with a Neimark-Sacker or torus bifurcation \cite{Kuznetsov2004, Grziwotz2023}.
 This is evident from Fig.~\ref{fig:2}(e), in which we show the Floquet multipliers for different values of $\lambda$.
 Indeed, as $\lambda$ increases, a pair of $\mu_j$ eventually crosses the unit circle at an angle meaning $\mathrm{Im}(\mu_j)>0$, consistent with a torus bifurcation \cite{Kuznetsov2004,Grziwotz2023}.
-Hence, the LC-LT transition in the atom-cavity system {in fact} is a torus bifurcation.